 ^{}Please note that Citizen Comments and Responses may be included as additional files within the CPMP Tool.

-Program Year 5 Action Plan Citizen Participation response:
+Program Year 4 Action Plan Citizen Participation response:

-- 1-2.
+1-2.
 The City of Ames' Citizen Participation Plan, found in the Attachment Section of the Consolidated Plan, lays out the general guidelines around which the Consolidated Plan was developed and outlines methods for citizens to guide and assist the City in formulating the Plan.
-The objective of the Citizen Participation Plan is to ensure that Ames citizens are given the opportunity and are encouraged to participate in planning for and preparing the Five-Year Consolidated Plan; the Annual Action Plans, including amendments to the Plan; and the Annual Performance Reports.
-All interested parties are urged to participate, but a special emphasis is placed on participation by the following groups: - low- and moderate-income persons; - public and private agencies that provide assisted housing, health services, and social services; and - public and assisted housing agencies.
+The objective of the Citizen Participation Plan is to ensure that Ames citizens are given the opportunity to and are encouraged to participate in planning for and preparing the Five-Year Consolidated Plan; the Annual Action Plans, including amendments to the Plan; and the Annual Performance Reports.
+All interested parties are urged to participate, but a special emphasis is placed on participation by the following groups:

+- low- and moderate-income persons;

+- public and private agencies that provide assisted housing, health services, and social services; and

+- public and assisted housing agencies.

-The City again held public forum sessions (prior to the comment period) to get feedback from various community providers and citizens about the 2013-14 Action Plan.
+The City again held public forum sessions (prior to the comment period) to get feedback from various community providers and citizens about the 2012-13 Action Plan.
 Various human service agencies and non-profit organizations, neighborhood associations, citizens and Section 8 participants were specifically invited to the public forum.
 A press release was sent out to all forms of the media indicating that the public forum would be held.
-The public forums were held on Monday, January 7, 2013, at 5:30 p.m., Tuesday, January 8, 2013, at 11:30 a.m. and Wednesday, January 9, 2013 at 1:30 p.m.
-A total of 26 persons attended and/or participated in the discussion, and/or gave specific input, representing AMOS, Youth & Shelter Services, Heartland Senior Services, Story County Community Housing Corporation, Emergency Residence Project, Project Iowa, United Church of Christ, St. Thomas Aquinas Church, five citizens, and the Ames Tribune.
+The public forums were held on Wednesday, February 15, 2012, at 5:00 p.m., and Thursday, February 16, 2012, at 10:00a.m and at 1:30 p.m.
+A total of nine citizens, representing four (4) human service/non-profit organizations, three (3) citizens and two (2) business organizations attended the sessions.

-In an effort to inform and encourage input, the information regarding the public forums and hearing, in the form of a special advertisement, was placed in the FREE local newspaper (to ensure that lower income, elderly, disabled, and other minorities would have greater access to the information), also the hearing notice and plan documents are placed on the City's website.
-Comments received during the public comment and/or public hearing will be located in the Attachment section of the Action Plan.
+In an effort to inform and encourage input, the information regarding the public forums and hearing, in the form of a special advertisement, was placed in the FREE local newspaper (to ensure that lower income, elderly, disabled, and other minorities would have greater access to the information), also the hearing notice and plan documents are placed on the City's website and a copy place in the public library.
+Comments received during the public comment and/or public hearing will be located in the Attachment section of the Consolidated Plan.